-It also notes the string "laptop" in the line (typically at the comment at the end, after the long string which is the key itself) of a line other than the first in the file (which must be a normal valid key) as an indication that it is for a mobile device from which CRACKers are unlikely to manage to get the private key without the user knowing (i.e. stealing the device).
+It also notes the string "laptop" (or "phone") in the line (typically at the comment at the end, after the long string which is the key itself) of a line other than the first in the file (which must be a normal valid key) as an indication that it is for a mobile device from which CRACKers are unlikely to manage to get the private key without the user knowing (i.e. stealing the device).

 A cron job runs the checker script to look for "unacceptable" lines, sending warning emails to the user, and if the problem is not fixed, it renames the file, causing ssh user key authentication to stop working.

 A sample file (with "..." for the bulk of the actual key) might be

 - available to all machines in the department for internal Lab access

 - on a cable modem router on a home PC "home-pc"

 - on a college Windows PC, generated 29th October 2008

 - on a laptop used in the Lab, and using Lapwing

 - commented out copy of the same key, which can be uncommented when the laptop is taken on a trip away from Cambridge